OWASP/Top10/2021/docs/A05_2021-Security_Misconfiguration.ja.md

 potentially exposes sensitive information or underlying flaws such as component versions that are known to be vulnerable.

-**Scenario #4:** A cloud service provider has default sharing permissions open to the Internet by other Content Security Policy header (CSP) users.
+**Scenario #4:** A cloud service provider (CSP) has default sharing permissions open to the Internet by other CSP users.
 This allows sensitive data stored within cloud storage to be accessed.

 ## References